Heirloom & Fine Flavour Cacao Beans

 Grain pro or jute for sacks (Maranon 50kg, Esmeraldas 68kg).

 Cacao needs to be fermented and dried before it is transported.
 Cacao is a fermented food - it is dead: not raw.

 During fermentation, temperatures exceed the cutoff widely accepted for a food to be considered 'raw'.

 Same thinking applies to sugar: you can't evaporate cane/beet/coconut/agave/etc juice at 'raw' temperature.

-It is then bagged up and stored in a sealed metal box called a shipping container (more acurately an OVEN!).
+It is then bagged up and stored in a sealed metal box called a shipping container - more accurately an OVEN ;)

-Because 'Raw' is not legally controlled and is a misleading term, often abused in the world of chocolate, we avoid it.
+Because 'Raw' is not legally controlled and is a misleading term, abused in the world of chocolate, so we avoid it.

 Ask your purveyor of raw chocolate what they mean by the term RAW.
 It's commonly understood to mean the ingredient is alive, and never experienced heat over 42c.
 Raw chocolatemakers, raw chocolatiers, raw remelters and raw reconstitutors all have their own ideas, so ask them what they mean.